cnaus-system/registry-core/RFCs/RFC0003_ProofLayer.md

 - `hash` MUST reflect canonical artifact representation.
 - `timestamp` MUST be issued by the Root Authority.
-- `content_type` MUST describe the artifact type.
+- `content_type` MUST accurately describe the artifact.
-- `canonicalization` MUST reference the applicable normalization protocol.
+- `canonicalization` MUST reference an approved CNAUS canonicalization version.
-- `source` MUST identify the issuing Root Authority instance.
+- `source` MUST identify the Root Authority instance.

-Proof objects MUST be embedded inside registry entries (see RFC0001).
+- Proof objects MUST be embedded inside registry entries (RFC0001).

 ---

 ## 6. Proof-of-Integrity Rules

-A proof provides integrity guarantees when:
+A proof guarantees integrity when:

-1. The hash equals SHA-256(canonical artifact).
+1. `hash == SHA256(canonical artifact)`
-2. The timestamp is valid and aligns with feed events.
+2. Timestamp aligns with feed event
-3. The proof is bound to a valid registry entry.
+3. Proof binds to a valid registry entry
-4. No conflicting proof exists for the same registry version.
+4. No conflicting proof exists for same version
-5. The proof hash appears in the corresponding feed event.
+5. Proof hash appears in the canonical feed
+6. Revocation boundary is respected

+### Revocation Boundary

-For **revoked entries**, the final `proof_hash`:
+For revoked entries, the final `proof_hash`:

-- MUST bind directly to the revocation event, and
+- **MUST** be directly bound to the revocation event
-- MUST be treated as the terminal integrity boundary for that artifact.
+- **MUST** be treated as the terminal integrity boundary

-Validators MUST reject proofs that:
+Validators **MUST** reject proofs that:

-- mismatch hashes,
+- mismatch canonical hash
-- mismatch timestamps,
+- mismatch timestamps
-- mismatch registry_id references,
+- mismatch registry_id
-- refer to revoked entries as if they were active,
-- do not appear in `feed.json`,
+- appear after revocation
-- are issued after a revocation event.
+- are missing in feed.json
+- reference outdated or conflicting proofs

 ---